-In 2012, I joined the staff of Peace Catalyst International, where I contribute as a peacemaker, educator, and writer.
+In 2012, I joined the staff of Peace Catalyst International where I contribute as a part-time consultant, program coordinator, and writer.
 PCI is a faith-based nonprofit focused on Christian-Muslim peacemaking.

-My educational background includes an M. Div. from Trinity Evangelical Divinity School near Chicago.
-Presently, I'm a Doctor of Ministry candidate in Global Christianity & Development at Gordon-Conwell Theological Seminary.
+My educational background includes an M. Div. from Trinity Evangelical Divinity School near Chicago, and presently, I'm a D. Min. candidate in Global Christianity & Development at Gordon-Conwell Theological Seminary near Boston.

 Through its peacemaking paradigm, PCI seeks to educate and empower Christians toward a more constructive and comprehensive encounter with Muslims.
-We act practically to assist Jesus-followers in their contexts to move beyond the shock-and-awe responses to the violence of Islamist extremism and the tired tropes of Islamophobia or willful ignorance.
-PCI is strategically involved in cooperative endeavors with Muslims—in particular, promoting religious freedom and countering violent extremism.
+We act practically to assist Jesus-followers to move beyond the shock-and-awe responses to Islamist extremism as well as the tired tropes of Islamophobia.
+PCI is strategically involved in cooperative endeavors with Muslims—in particular, by promoting religious freedom and countering violent extremism.

 Since 2012, I’ve presented a seminar called New Samaritans: Loving Our Muslim Neighbors in a variety of settings, including Christian congregations, mission organizations, leadership forums, collegiate/young adult ministries, and youth groups.
 The seminar offers a thorough consideration of a Jesus-shaped approach to the neighbor who is Muslim.
 As such, it blends biblical and theological exploration; inter-religious learning about Islam and Muslims; and storytelling from my relationships and experiences with Muslims.

 If interested in the seminar presentation, please connect with me at: email@example.com.